Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Method

 The pipeline for each training iteration is detailed below and illustrated in Figure~\ref{fig:pipeline}: \begin{enumerate} \item \textbf{Segment Sampling and Watermark Embedding.} For each stem (e.g., vocal and accompaniment), we sample a full-length audio clip (approximately 20 seconds).
 From each clip, a \textbf{2-second segment} is cropped to serve as the carrier for watermarking.
 The 2-second duration represents a standard trade-off in audio watermarking, providing sufficient temporal context (\(L = 88200\) samples at \(44.1\) kHz) for encoding a payload of \(32\) bits while maintaining computational efficiency for \textit{AURA*}.
 Using our key-conditioned encoder \(E(\cdot, \mathbf{k}_i)\), we embed a unique binary watermark \(\mathbf{b}_i\) into each stem's segment, conditioned on a distinct, randomly generated secret key \(\mathbf{k}_i\).
 This yields watermarked segments \(\tilde{\mathbf{x}}_i^{\text{seg}} = E(\mathbf{x}_i^{\text{seg}}, \mathbf{k}_i)\).

 \item \textbf{Context Reinsertion.} The watermarked 2-second segments \(\tilde{\mathbf{x}}_i^{\text{seg}}\) are spliced back into their original temporal positions within the 20-second, unwatermarked stems \(\mathbf{x}_i^{\text{full}}\).
 This produces full-length watermarked stems \(\tilde{\mathbf{x}}_i^{\text{full}}\).
 This step is critical because Demucs is trained on and expects full-track mixtures.
 Processing an isolated, short segment may not engage the separator's long-range modeling capabilities (e.g., the bidirectional LSTMs) in the same way as processing a segment within its natural auditory context, which includes preceding and subsequent harmonics, transients, and temporal evolution.
+Without reinsertion, the separator receives an unnaturally short clip whose boundary conditions and temporal statistics differ from full-track music separation.
+Reinsertion preserves the local watermark segment while maintaining realistic long-context separation behavior.

 \item \textbf{Mixture Creation.} The full-length watermarked stems \(\tilde{\mathbf{x}}_i^{\text{full}}\) are summed to create the mixture \(\mathbf{y} = \sum_i \tilde{\mathbf{x}}_i^{\text{full}}\).
 Prior to summation, we \textbf{apply loudness normalization to each stem individually, targeting -16 LUFS (Loudness Units Full Scale)} using the \texttt{pyloudnorm} library.
 This simulates standard audio mixing practice, ensuring a balanced mixture where no single source dominates.
 A balanced mixture simplifies the initial separation task, leading to cleaner estimates and reducing a source of interference for the watermark decoder.